gnolang/blog/CONTRIBUTING.md

 If you've considered the previous section and would like to contribute to the Gno Blog, here are the steps to follow:
 - Write a blog post you'd like to see included to the Gno Blog, while strictly following the [Style Guide](#gno-blog-style-guide).
 - Submit a PR using [this template](templatePR), while following the structure of the folders & naming, as shown in the example blog post.
+Do not remove or replace the example blog post.
 - Ping the Gno.land DevRel team, @waymobetta & @leohhhn for a review.

 After your blog post passes the review process, it will be merged into the `main` branch and shortly after deployed on-chain.